-We see from eq.(\ref{NUBH}) that in the vicinity $ \xi \lesssim \xi_0 $ of the central black-hole, the chemical potential $ \nu(\xi) $ is dominated by its boundary expression eq.(\ref{NUBH}) and therefore $ \nu(\xi) $ takes positive values $ \nu(\xi) \gtrsim 1 $.
+We see from eq.(\ref{NUBH}) that in the vicinity $ \xi \lesssim \xi_0 $ of the central black hole, the chemical potential $ \nu(\xi) $ is dominated by its boundary expression eq.(\ref{NUBH}) and therefore $ \nu(\xi) $ takes positive values $ \nu(\xi) \gtrsim 1 $.
 Values of $ \nu(\xi) $ larger than unity correspond to a fermionic WDM gas in a quantum regime \cite{ll}.
-This is an {\bf important result}: in the vicinity of the central black-hole the fermionic WDM is always in a quantum regime while far from the central black-hole the WDM follows a classical Boltzmann regime \cite{eqesta}.
+This is an {\bf important result}: in the vicinity of the central black hole the fermionic WDM is always in a quantum regime while far from the central black hole the WDM follows a classical Boltzmann regime \cite{eqesta}.
 This is natural to understand: the strong attractive gravitational force near the central BH compacts the WDM and its high density makes it to behave quantum mechanically.
 On the contrary, far from the BH the gravitational forces are weak, the WDM is diluted and it is then described by a classical Boltzmann gas.

-Ultracompact dwarf galaxies also exhibit WDM in a quantum regime \cite{newas,astro,eqesta}.
+Ultracompact dwarf galaxies also exhibit WDM in a quantum regime \cite{newas}, \cite{astro}, \cite{eqesta}.

 $ \nu(\xi) $ takes large positive values for $ \xi \ll \xi_0 $ as implied by eq.(\ref{NUBH}), then decreases till vanishing at $ \xi = \xi_A $, $ \nu(\xi_A) = 0 $ and becomes negative for $ \xi > \xi_A $, as shown by our detailed resolution of the Thomas-Fermi equation [sec. \ref{3eje} and Fig. \ref{fnu}].